chadananda/sacred-traditions_old/content/articles/2016-08-02_Be-Like-Adams-Son/2016-08-02_Be-Like-Adams-Son_it.md

 ---
-title: "Be Like Adam’s Son"
+title: "Be Like Adam’s Son IT"
 author: "Jawdat Sa’eed"
 pubdate: 2016-08-02
 language: it